Skip to main content

 About

-West of Dead is a single player tactical shooter game.
+West of Dead is a single player survival shooter game with a horror theme.
 It was developed by Upstream Arcade and was released on June 18, 2020.
 It received mostly positive reviews from both critics and players.

 Skip User Reviews